iterative/example-pokemon-classifier/README.md

-# Jupyter Notebook for Pokémon type classifier
+# Single stage DVC pipeline for Pokémon type classifier

 This DVC pipeline has a single stage that uses [Papermill](https://papermill.readthedocs.io/en/latest/) to train a CNN to